 3) A picture of the customer in the live video is captured.

 4) A picture of the PAN card is captured.

-5) The live location of the customer is captured and verified that the customer is physically present in India (geo tagging and verification).
+5) The live location of the customer is captured and verified that the customer is physically present in India (geo location verification).

-6) Checks carried out during the call need to be captured.
+6) All the questions and checks carried out during the call need to be captured.

 7) Any notes entered during the call need to be captured.

-8) Timestamps, geo locations and metadata related to the video call needs to be captured.
+8) Timestamps and metadata related to the video call needs to be captured for audit purposes.

 11. How can regulated entities go about implementing Video KYC?

 Technically it’s just establishing a video connection between two parties.
 However, in our experience, business, audit, compliance, risk, operations, legal, products and IT teams have to come together to create a scalable process that is legally vetted and totally compliant.
 The following set of questions are a good place to start for regulated entities.

 1) Does the solution meet all the compliance requirements?